Tasiilaq, a town in Arctic southeastern Greenland with bright red wooden buildings and harbor surrounded by high mountains.

 Greenland of Great Explorers Cruise

-Discover the unexplored shores of the eastern coast of Greenland on this 14- or 15-day expedition cruise.
-Aboard 264-guest luxury ships L’Austral or Le Boreal, follow in the footsteps of the great French explorers who pushed the boundaries of polar navigation from the 19th century onwards.
+Discover the unexplored shores of the eastern coast of Greenland on this 15-day expedition cruise.
+Aboard 264-guest luxury ship Le Boreal, follow in the footsteps of the great French explorers who pushed the boundaries of polar navigation from the 19th century onwards.

-Two sister ships cruise the icy waters of the Arctic on this once-in-a-lifetime expedition: L’Austral and Le Boreal.
+Cruise the icy waters of the Arctic on this once-in-a-lifetime expedition aboard Le Boreal, with up to 200 guests aboard her Arctic cruises.
 Be joined on board by an experienced team of naturalist guides, anthropologists, ornithologists and marine mammal specialists.
-Travel in style aboard these 264-guest, luxury French expedition ships that offer refined and attentive service, a plethora of onboard activities and unrivaled elegance.
-Appreciate understated sophistication, an international feel and top-notch guides aboard these ships on their Iceland cruises and Svalbard cruises.
+Travel in style aboard this luxury French expedition ship that offers refined and attentive service, a plethora of onboard activities and unrivaled elegance.
+Appreciate understated sophistication, an international feel and top-notch guides aboard this ship on her Svalbard cruises.

 Itinerary